srcery-colors/srcery-vim/README.md

 ./srcery
 ================================

-Colorscheme with ease of use and clearly defined colors that tries to stay true default xterm colors but with a twist.
+Colorscheme with ease of use and clearly defined colors that tries to somewhat stay true default xterm colors but with a twist.
 Heavily inspired by Gruvbox, base16, flattened and solarized ++ Please check out their respective repositories for some wonderful colorschemes.

 * https://github.com/morhetz/gruvbox
 * https://chriskempson.github.io/base16/#railscasts